mattheww/gomill/gomill_docs/sgf.rst

    Produces the |sgf| representation of the data in the :class:`Sgf_game` *sgf_game*.

-   Returns an 8-bit string, in the encoding specified by the ``CA`` root node property (defaulting to ``"ISO-8859-1"``).
+   Returns an 8-bit string, in the encoding specified by the ``CA`` root property (defaulting to ``"ISO-8859-1"``).